Advice and guidance on how to apply for the Tier 4 (General) visas including the Tier 4 Dependant visa

-- children under 18 years old (children must not be married or in a civil partnership, must not have formed an independent family unit, and must not be leading an independent life).
+- Children under 18 years of age (children must not be married or in a civil partnership, must not have formed an independent family unit, and must not be leading an independent life).

-You can bring your dependants to the UK only if you are on a full-time course (part-time courses are not elibible):
+You can bring your dependants to the UK only if you are on a full-time course (part-time courses are not eligible) and are:

-Each dependent will need to complete a separate application form online and pay the relevant fee.
-If your dependents are from Cuba or North Korea they will need complete the paper application form.
+Each dependant will need to complete a separate application form online and pay the relevant fee.
+If your dependants are from Cuba or North Korea they will need complete the paper application form.
 The NHS Immigration Health Surcharge will also need to be paid and their biometrics (fingerprint and photograph) will need to be taken as part of their visa application.

 Your dependants will require the following documents in support of their application:

 - Two passport photographs - these must comply with the Home Office photograph guidance guidelines;